Lerc/stackie/README.md

 Today, I coded it.

-As it stands, the minified javascript is 2334 bytes and it can generate ImageData textures from short strings.
+As it stands, the minified javascript is 2531 bytes and it can generate ImageData textures from short strings.
 Chrome seems to be a bit slower than FireFox at running the code.
 That FireFox runs it so well is a credit to their optimisers.

+There is a doubly minified version that constructs itself by string substitution and eval-ing the result.
+This doesn't gain you much if you are going by gzipped size but worth it if you are code golfing by file size.
+It was constructed partly by hand so there is no guarantee that stackie-minmin.js will be up to date.

 The design is sligtly similar to Ibniz except not focusing on live animation